flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-07-20-offline-first-apps-event-sourcing/index.md

 too, through [WebRTC][webrtc], although not without quirks and problems intrinsic to that protocol.

 We can combine approaches.
-Normally in an app I would use both REST or GraphQL and a Websocket.
-For example REST for sending events to the server, querying snapshots and receiving initial event log for an object, Websocket for receiving updates related to that object in real-time.
+Normally in an app, I would use both REST or GraphQL and a Websocket.
+For example, REST for sending events to the server, querying snapshots and receiving initial event log for an object, Websocket for receiving updates related to that object in real-time.